modular/mojo/proposals/string-ascii-unicode-utf-grapheme.md

 # We could also have lazy iterators which return StringSlices according to the
 # encoding and indexing parameter.
-# In the case of indexing.DIRECT and Encoding.UTF8 or UTF16 unicode paragraph
+# In the case of Encoding.ASCII unicode separators (\x85, \u2028, \u2029) can
-# and line separator (\u2028 and \u2029) can be ignored and thus the processing
-# is much faster.
+# be ignored and thus the processing is much faster.
 for c in iter(data).split():
   ... # StringSlice lazily split by all whitespace for c in iter(data).splitlines():